-- We strive to exceed our customers' expectations in terms of quality, cost and delivery.
-The Group consistently invests in R&D and new technology to stay relevant and improve on our product quality.
-Our various supplier development programs help us maintain cost competitiveness and delivery commitments. - All our business units are ISO9001 certified which is a quality management system standard. - Both, Sugihara Grand Industries Sdn.
-Bhd. and Sanyco Grand Industries Sdn.
-Bhd. are ISO/TS 16949 certified which is an ISO technical specification aimed at the development of a quality management system that provides for continual improvement, emphasizing defect prevention and the reduction of variation and waste in the automotive industry supply chain.
+- Our business units are ISO9001: 2015 certified which is a quality management system standard.
+We are able to demonstrate the ability to consistently provide products and services that meet customer and applicable statutory and regulatory requirements and enhance customer satisfaction through the effective application of the system; - Both, Sugihara Grand Industries Sdn Bhd and Sanyco Grand Industries Sdn Bhd are IATF 16949: 2016 certified which is an ISO technical specification aimed at the development of a quality management system that provides for continual improvement, emphasizing defect prevention and the reduction of variation and waste in the automotive industry supply chain.